-According to a recent study published in the American Journal of Industrial Medicine, “A re-evaluation of the current position of the international regulatory agencies must be considered an urgent matter of public health.”
+According to an animal study published in the American Journal of Industrial Medicine, “A re-evaluation of the current position of the international regulatory agencies must be considered an urgent matter of public health.”
 This recommendation is due to the study’s findings that aspartame has carcinogenic effects.
-(10)

-At 600 times sweeter than sugar, it’s easy to see how the use of sucralose, or Splenda (!), can contribute to an addiction for overly sweet foods and drinks.
-In June 2014, the Center for Science in the Public Interest placed Splenda in its “caution” category, pending a review of a medical study that found it could be linked to leukemia in mice.
+At 600 times sweeter than sugar, it’s easy to see how the use of sucralose can contribute to an addiction for overly sweet foods and drinks.

 In addition to sweetening foods, it’s becoming increasingly popular as a “flavor enhancer.”
 ACE K is heat-stable and routinely found in highly processed foods and baked goods.
 The human body can’t break it down, and it’s believed to negatively affect the metabolism.